UW-UPL/Documentation/README.md

     * Disk is out of space on Spearow, probably need to clear /var/log

 ### Adding User
-  * When adding a user, I get an error from adduser.py saying a file reports “Resource unavailable”
-    * I LITERALLY have no idea why this happens, but you must take additional measures to ensure the user is added and can log in.
-      * At the end of running, adduser.py runs three other python files, you must now run them manually, ( sudo ./script_here.py) on eris
-        * Export_group.py	- takes care of user groups
-        * Export_passwd.py 	- exports passwd file (for linux login)
-        * Install_passwd.py 	- puts passwd file in correct place for login
-      * If any of the three scripts failed, I think it means that file is locked by something.
-If you’re more linuxy than I am, there are things that can be done to see what is locking a file.
-      * Waiting a few minutes, then trying again, or trying to open the file in nano is usually enough to “unstick it”, then you can run it as a python script again
-    * Now you have to manually create the user’s home directory, this is EZ
-      * Sudo mkhomedir_helper usernamehere

 ### The music server is playing a song, but I can't hear it
   * Did you make sure the cords are plugged in?